PRODG-XYZ/prodg-applications/docs/setup/README.md

 # Setup Documentation

-This directory contains setup and configuration guides for the ProDG Applications platform.
+This directory contains setup and configuration guides for the PeopleOS platform.

 ## Contents